phillycommunitywireless/docs/docs/en/installations/installations.md

 Philly Community Wireless has partnered with [**PhillyWisper**](https://phillywisper.net/) to install antennas for our free WiFi network on rooftops in the Norris Square, Fairhill, and Kensington neighborhoods.
 PhillyWisper is a wireless internet service provider (WISP) which means our project delivers the internet the "last mile" to our customers using radio technology.

 Philly Community Wireless seeks to build community-owned and community-operated wireless mesh network technologies.
 This page describes our process for installation and the type of network we are trying to build over a large expanse of the city.
-In a typical home network, all 'access points' (APs) are hard-wired to your router via Ethernet cable.
-In a mesh network, access points can not only be hard-wired, but connect to each other wirelessly, allowing a single Internet connection to be shared with significantly less infrastructure and labor than hard-wiring every single AP.
+In a typical home network, all ['access points' (APs)](https://en.wikipedia.org/wiki/Wireless_access_point) are hard-wired to your router via Ethernet cable to create a wireless local area network.
+In a mesh network, access points can not only be hard-wired, but also connect to each other wirelessly, allowing a single Internet connection to be shared with significantly less infrastructure and labor than hard-wiring every single AP.

 ## Rooftop Installation Process